Holland St & College Ave Mobility Improvements

 2) The area in front of hodgkins park would be improved and simplified if you pullled the bike lane up to sidewalk elevation and ran it behind the bus stop.
 You could also add back some parking in that stretch if the bike lane were straightened.

-mLals about 2 years ago
+mLals almost 3 years ago

 I live off Broadway in Teele and cycle via Holland to get to Cameron, Davis, etc.